 Understanding N(d1) & N(d2) - EXCEL Example

-The course consists of an EXCEL file which is also the supporting EXCEL file to the “Understanding N(d1) and N(d2)” video course.
+The course consists of an EXCEL file which is also the supporting EXCEL file to the “Understanding N(d1) and N(d2)” online course.

 It derives the solution of the closed-form Black Scholes European call option price formula using a Monte Carlo Simulator.
 The purpose is to build an intuition of how the formula works, in particular, what the risk adjusted probabilities N(d1) and N(d2) mean.